-All Legal Aid Ontario (LAO) panel lawyers must complete and submit an annual self‑report to:
+All Legal Aid Ontario (LAO) lawyers must complete and submit an annual self‑report to:

-- renew or retain membership on the legal aid panels and areas of law in which they work
+- renew or retain membership on the legal aid roster and authorizations for all areas of law in which they work

-- confirm their ongoing compliance with panel standards
+- confirm their ongoing compliance with the area of law in which you provide legal services standards

-- automatically update their panel standing on LAO’s rosters
+- automatically update their standing on LAO’s rosters

 Lawyers can access, fill in and submit their self‑report on Legal Aid Online.
 The self‑report will be located in the Personal Info section.

 It is a report that LAO requires all lawyers to complete about themselves, in order to maintain their continued standing on LAO’s roster and confirm ongoing compliance with standards.